-POC will provide ARNG-LGM CPC COR with timely updates of installation progress for verification of contractor invoices.
+- a.
+Project POC.
+The State/Territory will provide a designated POC for each CHP project.
+The State POC will act as Contracting Officer Representative (COR) on-site representative to ensure contractor accountability.
+The State POC will provide ARNG G-44(M) CPC COR with timely updates of installation progress for verification of contractor invoices. - b.

-- e.
 Site Assessment.
-Once the project is approved and properly resourced, the ARNG-LGM CPC Program Management Team will schedule and conduct a site assessment.
-The implementing contractor and ARNG CHP Program/Project Manager will then conduct site visit to determine its suitability for the project, verify the equipment requirement, and develop a site plan. - f.
+Once the project is approved and properly resourced, the ARNG G-44(M) CPC Program Management Team will schedule and conduct a site assessment.
+The implementing contractor and ARNG CHP Program/Project Manager will then conduct site visit to determine its suitability for the project, verify the equipment requirement, and develop a site plan. - c.
 CHP Shelter Allowances.
-All CHP facilities will comply with the following (see Logistical Facilities guidance provided in NG PAM 415-12, Army National Guard Facilities Allowances): - (1) CHP shelters space shall be unheated and shall be calculated based on the operations shipping configuration of each approved piece of equipment plus one foot in all directions for circulation space. - (2) When enclosed CHP space is provided, the amount of paved area (authorized for parking of military vehicles at the site) shall be reduce by the area of the preservation space. - (3) CHP shelters shall be pre-engineered, un-insulated, unheated, and unlighted metal shelters of a design to accommodate a RH of less than 50% RH at all times, and less than 40% RH 90% of the time; subject to conditions caused by an act of nature. - (4) CHP shelters shall not be provided with fresh water or sewer facilities and shall not be used for any purpose other than controlled humidity preservation unless specifically approved by the ARNG G4 Logistics Division. - (5) CHP shelters shall be provided with a moisture vapor barrier and concrete floors designed for the heaviest vehicle to be preserved (eight inches for track vehicles; six inches for wheel vehicles). - (6) Manually operated overhead or roll-up doors at each end of the shelter are authorized as follows: - (a) Two doors for each 5,000 Square Foot (SF) or 10,000 SF shelter. - (b) Four doors for each 15,000 SF; 20,000 SF; 25,000 SF; or 30,000 SF shelters. - (7) A 20 foot deep concrete apron is authorized in front of each vehicle entrance. - g.
+All CHP facilities will comply with the following (see Logistical Facilities guidance provided in NG PAM 415-12, Army National Guard Facilities Allowances Para 3.6); - (1) CHP shelter space shall be unheated and shall be calculated based on the operations shipping configuration of each approved piece of equipment plus one foot in all directions for circulation space. - (2) When enclosed CHP space is provided, the amount of paved area (authorized for parking of military vehicles at the site) shall be reduced by the area of the preservation space. - (3) CHP shelters shall be pre-engineered, un-insulated, unheated, and unlighted metal shelters of a design to accommodate a RH of less than 50% RH at all times, and less than 40% RH 90% of the time; subject to conditions caused by an act of nature. - (4) CHP shelters shall not be provided with fresh water or sewer facilities and shall not be used for any purpose other than controlled humidity preservation unless specifically approved by the ARNG G4 Logistics Directorate. - (5) CHP shelters shall be provided with a moisture vapor barrier and concrete floors designed for the heaviest vehicle to be preserved (eight inches for track vehicles; six inches for wheel vehicles.) - (6) Manually operated overhead or roll-up doors at each end of the shelter are authorized as follows:

+- (a) Two doors for each 5,000 Square Foot (SF) or 10,000 SF shelter. - (b) Four doors for each 15,000 SF; 20,000 SF; 25,000 SF; or 30,000 SF shelters. - (7) A concrete apron 20 feet in depth, is authorized in front of each vehicle entrance. - d.
 Site/Project Approval.
-The Architecture and Engineering (A&E) design and site plan for CHP applications, acquired by ARNG, is subject to approval by the CFMO to ensure that all local and State building, safety, and fire codes have been incorporated. - h.
+The Architecture and Engineering (A&E) design and site plan for CHP applications, acquired by ARNG, is subject to approval by the CFMO to ensure that all local and State building, safety, and fire codes have been incorporated. - e.
 Design/Construction.
-Once the CFMO approves the site plan at the State/Territory level, the CFMO will coordinate with the CPC Program Manager for final approval before the implementing contractor schedules construction. - i.
+Once the CFMO approves the site plan at the State/Territory level, the CFMO will coordinate with the CPC Program Manager for final approval before the implementing contractor schedules construction. - f.
 Project Hand-Off.
 Upon completion, the project application is handed off to the State CFMO office using DD Form 250, Material Inspection and Receiving Report, along with a completed DD Form 1354, Transfer and Acceptance of DOD Real Property, for the building to be accepted and signed by the Installation Real Property Accountable Officer (RPAO).